Hematology-Lab-of-Angers-Hospital/FIM-Myelofibrosis-NGS/README.md

 The folder contains the clinical and molecular data of the cohort.
 ## :question: Contacts
-For any question about the data, feel free to contact Valérie Ugo (valerie.ugo@chu-angers.fr), Damien Luque Paz (damien.luquepaz@univ-angers.fr), or Maxime Renard for Bioinformatic part (maxime.renard@chu-angers.fr).
+For any question about the data, feel free to contact Valérie Ugo (valerie.ugo@chu-angers.fr), Damien Luque Paz (damien.luquepaz@univ-angers.fr), and Maxime Renard for Bioinformatic part (maxime.renard@chu-angers.fr).
 Code for statistics can be share upon request.

 ## :open_file_folder: Data/
 ### Database of all mutations in the cohort